Learning the Relation between Code Features and Code Transforms with Structured Prediction: Approach for Structured Prediction of Code Transform

-According to the above definition of random fields \textbf{N} and \textbf{T} and the undirected graph for random field \textbf{T}, we define a CRF over the transforms \textbf{t} to nodes given the observable AST nodes \textbf{n} for the code snippet as: Like our established CRF, the observable input variables and the predicted output variables in general have the same structure for most applications of CRFs, and thus each feature function $f_{k}(\textbf{t}_{c}, \textbf{n})$ for a certain clique \emph{c} typically depends on the subset $\textbf{n}_{c}$ of \textbf{n} in the same clique.
-Considering this, our established CRF for transform prediction is as follows:
+According to the above definition of random fields \textbf{N} and \textbf{T} and the undirected graph for random field \textbf{T}, we define a CRF over the transforms \textbf{t} to nodes given the observable AST nodes \textbf{n} for the code snippet as:

+Like our established CRF model, the observable input variables and the predicted output variables in general have the same structure for most applications of CRFs.
+Thus, each feature function $f_{k}(\textbf{t}_{c}, \textbf{n})$ for a certain clique \emph{c} typically depends on the subset $\textbf{n}_{c}$ of \textbf{n} in the same clique.
+Considering this, our established CRF model for transform prediction is as follows:

 where $\emph{C} = \emph{C}_{N} \cup \emph{C}_{E} \cup \emph{C}_{T}$ and $\emph{Z}(\textbf{n}) = \sum_{\textbf{t} \in {\Omega}_{\textbf{n}}} \bigg\{\sum_{{c} \in {C}}\sum_{k=1}^K \lambda_{k}f_{k}(\textbf{t}_{c}, \textbf{n}_{c})\bigg\}$.